What Are The Best Wingspan Strategies?

 The European Expansion Metagame

-The European metagame (played with the core set mat) is similar to the core set metagame but it introduces many more options to tuck large volumes of cards through “mass tucking” effects.
-It also introduces Teal powers which allow you to passively generate points and/or resources outside of your established engines round to round.
+The European metagame (played with the core set mat) is similar to the core set metagame but it introduces many more options to tuck large volumes of cards through “mass tucking” effects, as can be found on Common Chiffchaff, Common Chaffinch, and Mute Swan.
+This set also introduces Teal powers which allow you to passively generate points and/or resources outside of your established engines round to round.

 A variety of new effects are explored such as birds that steal food from opponents, new ways to cycle/draw cards, birds that can be played sideways, and predators that can be played through alternative methods, allowing you to ignore their food cost as a result.